sdogruyol/crystal-for-rubyists-en/book/chapter-9-macros-and-metaprogramming.md

 # Chapter 9: Macros and Metaprogramming

-We love Ruby because of its’ dynamic nature and metaprogramming!
+We love Ruby because of its dynamic nature and metaprogramming!
 Unlike Ruby, Crystal is a compiled language.
 That’s why there are some key differences.

 * There’s no `eval`.
 * There’s no `send`.